 This emotional center is immediately stimulated and resurrected—this time involuntarily—upon entering The Strong.
 This unique quality makes The Strong as essential as the National Baseball Hall of Fame to all players.
 Both hold the spirit essential to preserving our national psyche and our collective health.
 Speaking at the 150th anniversary of Yale’s art gallery in 1982, the late University President and Commissioner of Baseball, A. Bartlett Giamatti, said, “It is no small thing but finally sublime to outwit time and make a moment that can last forever.
 And, it is no small thing to cherish those glimpses of our wholeness, and preserve those moments in a place which is made to care for them.”

 The more I read those lines, the more I realize that The Strong is just such a place.
 Where else can family members of all generations experience the fun of play, the history of play, the lessons of play, and the memories of play—while creating new memories—under one roof?
 Giamatti’s later passion, the National Baseball Hall of Fame, has become the destination for all things baseball.
-Anyone with a serious interest in the sport must go there at least once to experience the legacy of the game that is still (and, as far as I’m concerned, always will be) considered the national pastime.
+Anyone with a serious interest in the sport must go there at least once to experience the legacy of the game that is still (and, as far as I’m concerned, will always be) considered the national pastime.
 The Strong has become a similar destination.
 The people of this nation will realize someday soon that they simply cannot understand the complete story of play or experience its fullness without coming here.
 In so doing, they will also come to realize that their visit will create fond memories that last a lifetime.